WoodySlum/smarties.io/doc/PLUGIN.md

 The method will be called every hour, when minutes will be equals to 10 and seconds to 0.

+### Schedule an operation

+Core gives you the possibility to schedule a single operation in the future.
+For example, of you want to turn lights after a certain delay, this API is the one.
+Operations are resumed if Hautomation restarts.

+You need first to register with a unique id the callback :

+	function scheduledOperation(data) {
+        console.log("My name is " + data.name);
+    }

+	api.schedulerAPI.register("display-a-name", scheduledOperation);

+Then you can schedule your operation :

+	api.schedulerAPI.schedule("display-a-name", api.schedulerAPI.constants().IN_A_MINUTE, {name:"Foobar"});

+Or at a specific timestamp :

+	api.schedulerAPI.schedule("display-a-name", 1499018983, {name:"Foobar"});

 ### Creating a form and accessing to configuration